FriedScholvinck/RoomMate/PROCESS.md

 ## day 18
 * last group meeting -> discussed final check and video
 * network check -> alert user when no internet connection
+* added notification at 17:00 to ask if user eats at home tonight